Mikelenjilo/Mikelenjilo/README.md

 I'm interested in AI, I'm currently working on my portfolio and I'm currently expanding my knowledge in the AI field.

-You can check my **LinkedIn** profile [LinkedIn profile](https://www.linkedin.com/in/massinissa-mouhoub/) where I'm actif and I post my learning journey and my projects.
+You can check my [**LinkedIn**](https://www.linkedin.com/in/massinissa-mouhoub/) profile where I'm actif and I post my learning journey and my projects.